In This Article

 Rebound relationships are thrilling and passionate and are increasingly seen as useful in getting over a breakup by helping to erase residual feelings for your ex, building self-confidence, and inspiring you not to make the same mistakes again.
 Many of them, though, ride the line between healthy and harmful.
 Don't get us wrong: Some rebound relationships get serious and succeed.
 But we've all heard those crash-and-burn horror stories...

-The truth is that when we jump back in too quickly after a divorce or even a not-so-long intimate relationship—before feelings for, and about, an ex have been properly resolved—we unwittingly expose our vulnerabilities, and foment even more insecurity, and confusion.
+The truth is that when we jump back in too quickly after a divorce or even a not-so-long intimate relationship—before feelings for an ex have been properly resolved—we unwittingly expose our vulnerabilities, and foment even more insecurity and confusion.
 And any new relationship that's built on a foundation of emotional baggage rarely ends well.
 To ascertain whether your rebound relationship is on the express train to Toxic Town (or if it's healthy and next-level), let these six telltale signs be your guide.

 Time Has Barely Passed